 SA = Address of the sector to be verified (in autoselect mode) or erased.
-Address bits A20- A12 select a unique sector.
+Address bits A19 - A12 select a unique sector.
+Note:

 - 1. See Table 1 for description of bus operations. - 2.
 All values are in hexadecimal. - 3.
 Except when reading array or autoselect data, all bus cycles are write operation. - 4.
-Address bits A20 A11 are don't cares for unlock and command cycles, unless SA or PA required. - 5.
+Address bits A19 A11 are don't cares for unlock and command cycles, unless SA or PA required. - 5.
 No unlock or command cycles required when reading array data. - 6.
-The Reset command is required to return to reading array data when device is in the autoselect mode, or if I/Os goes high (while the device is providing status data). - 7.
+The Reset command is required to return to reading array data when device is in the autoselect mode, or if I/O5 goes high (while the device is providing status data). - 7.
 The fourth cycle of the autoselect command sequence is a read cycle. - 8.
 The data is 00h for an unprotected sector and 01h for a protected sector.
 See "Autoselect Command Sequence" for more information. - 9.
-Once a reset command is applied, software temporary unprotect is exit to return to read array data.
-But under erase suspend condition, this command is still effective even a reset command has been applied.
-The reset command which can deactivate the software temporary unprotect command is useful only after the erase command is complete. - 10.
+The data is 00h for an unprotected sector and 01h for a protected sector.
+See "Autoselect Command Sequence" for more information. - 10.
 Command is valid when device is ready to read array data or when device is in autoselect mode. - 11.
 The Unlock Bypass command is required prior to the Unlock Bypass Program command. - 12.
 The Unlock Bypass Reset command is required to return to reading array data when the device is in the unlock bypass mode. - 13.
 The system may read and program in non-erasing sectors, or enter the autoselect mode, when in the Erase Suspend mode. - 14.
 The Erase Resume command is valid only during the Erase Suspend mode.